rockysx27/AirlineTycoon/README.md

 * Fixed game shifting flights on its own even if they are already locked
     * Could previously cause double-booking of flights (income and cost booked twice)
 * Fixed crash in plane designer when attaching enginges to left side of tail
+* Timeout for sabotage: Jobs cancelled if it was not possible to execute job for some time
+    * Can happen if selected plane is not used anymore by owner
+    * Without this fix in a situation like this the player would never be able to use sabotage again
+* Fixed bug where player can 'survive' being overtaken by skipping dialog at the right moment
+* Use correct route utilization for 4th classic mission
+    * Previously, even though boss said that routes must be 20% utilized, game would check for 20% plane utilization

 AI:
 * Uses now same credit limit